 Jones Point Park

 This is one of many Olmsted designs in Holyoke.
 They drew up plans from 1908 to 1911 for this park.
-It was completed in 1912.
+The parks department finished their work there in 1912.
 Read about the rest at this LINK.

 Parks of Holyoke